magao-x/handbook/compute/computer_setup/computer_setup.rst

       $ sudo yum install -y tmux

-   (It’s used by the system, so it’ll get installed anyway, but you might want it when you run the install.)
+   (It's used by the system, so it'll get installed anyway, but you might want it when you run the install.)

    To start a new session for the installation: